Alipsa/gade/README.md

 # Issues and Feature requests
 For any issues or feature request etc. on Grade please use the [github issue feature](https://github.com/perNyfelt/grade/issues)

+# Examples
+In the [examples](https://github.com/perNyfelt/grade/tree/main/examples) dir you can find a lot of examples of using Grade.
+Many of them are taken from Paul Kings [groovy-data-science](https://github.com/paulk-asert/groovy-data-science) project at Github and modified slightly to work interactively in Grade.

 # Building and compiling